 Cut to the Chase now includes audio docs!

-In 2021, the Australian International Documentary Conference (AIDC) is shined a bigger spotlight on audio documentaries and integrating audio formats into the Cut to the Chase marketplace.
+In 2022, AIDC will continue to shine a spotlight on audio documentaries and integrate audio formats into the Cut to the Chase marketplace.

-AIDC will continue this exciting new marketplace opportunity dedicated to Indigenous practitioners with market-ready projects.
+For the second year running, AIDC will feature marketplace opportunities dedicated to Indigenous practitioners with market-ready projects.
 The marketplace will be highly competitive, pairing the best projects submitted to AIDC with local and international decision makers specifically looking to work with Indigenous creatives.

-To be eligible to participate in the Indigenous Creators Market, delegates be registered to attend AIDC and submit a project to Cut to the Chase by its 2022 deadline (to be announced).
+To be eligible to participate in the Indigenous Creators Market, delegates must submit a project to Cut to the Chase by 30 January 2022 at 23:59 AEDT.

 The Cut To The Chase curated pitch is © 2020 Australian International Documentary Conference (AIDC).